-These instructions describe the upgrade and downgrade functionality available in version 18.2.
-For upgrades from an earlier release, use the Upgrading and Downgrading instructions in the Pulse Secure Virtual Traffic Manager: Installation and Getting Started Guide applicable to the former version.
+These instructions describe the upgrade and reversion functionality available in version 19.1.
+For upgrades from an earlier release, use the Upgrading instructions in the Pulse Secure Virtual Traffic Manager: Installation and Getting Started Guide applicable to the former version.
 Functionality described here might not be present in earlier releases.